zackstout/Wish-list/README.md

 - [ ] Complete runtime races.
 - [ ] Group poets in DB by genre, epoch, sentiment.
 - [ ] Improve the efficiency of the Menger Sponge.
-- [ ] Improve the efficiency of the 3d snow vector field.
+- [ ] Improve the efficiency of the 3d snow vector field (perhaps with quadtree).
 - [ ] Hook Python3 up to MySQL without Django.

-## Blockers:
+- [ ] Built Menger sponge (with quadtree??) in C#.
+- [ ] Complete interface for cellular automata: let user drag mouse to select values for starting row.

+## Blockers (i.e. I spent a few hours and couldn't get it):
 - [ ] Determine whether a pixel lies within the leaf of a given plant (phyllotaxis genetic algorithm).
 - [ ] Find a usable PDF parser.
 - [ ] Transform to polar coordinates with variable center (star map).